joshydavid/information-security-study-notes/resources/owasp-top-10.md

 ### What’s the vulnerability here, and how would you fix it?

+- Command injection
+- Sanitize user_input
-Command injection; sanitize user_input and use parameterised queries
+- Use parameterised queries

 ## Broken Authentication